tradinghours/docs.tradinghours.com/src/python-library/index.md

 ```

 Perfect for:
-- Microservice and Multi-language infrastructure
+- Microservice and multi-language infrastructure
 - Low latency and no rate limits
 - Fully private and on-premise hosting